Cellebyte/led_firmware/README.md

 1. Implement `Content-Type: application/json` for Requests.
 1. Implement `Accept: ` for Requests.
 1. Moar Animations
-1. Implement a way of streaming the current color of each LED of the connected stripe.
+1. Implement a way of streaming the current colour of each LED of the connected stripe.

 ## How-To Start